H-M-H/Weylus/Readme.md

 That is it, start drawing!

 ## Building
-To build Weylus you need to install Rust, Typescript, make, a C compiler and bash. `cargo build` builds the project.
-On windows make sure to run the Typescript compiler in the project root first.
+To build Weylus you need to install Rust, Typescript, make, git, a C compiler, nasm and bash. `cargo build` builds the project.
 On Linux some additional dependencies are required to build Weylus.
 On Debian or Ubuntu they can be installed via:
 ```
 apt-get install -y libx11-dev libxext-dev libxft-dev libxinerama-dev libxcursor-dev libxrender-dev
-libxfixes-dev libxtst-dev nasm
+libxfixes-dev libxtst-dev
 ```
+Note that building for the first time may take a while as ffmpeg needs to be build.
+On windows only msvc is supported as C compiler.

 ## How does this work?
 ### Stylus/Touch